Suvamp/Springboard-Capstone-2/README.md

 ### **3. EDA**
 The EDA focuses on the relationship between the socioeconomic and crime variables through graphical representation.
 Histograms were used to visualize the distributions of Violent Crimes, Non-Violent Crimes, and Incomes of different races.
 Regression Plots were used to visualize the correlation between target variables and crime variables.
 A heatmap was used to provide a concise way of visulaizing the correlation coefficient between all variables.
 ![](Capstone%20Two%20(EDA)/CrimeHeatmap.png)

+### **4. Preprocessing**
+The Preprocessing step focuses on cleaning the dataset and crating dummy variables for further analysis.
+All missing values were dropped rather than filled.
+Dummy Variables were created for states identifying which state each row is related to.
+A few regression models were tried on the dataset to see whether the models were working or not.
+The cleaned dataset was  uploaded into a new csv file for modelling.

+### **5. Modelling**
+The Modelling step purely focuses on Machiine learning.
+For this process, different Regression models were used on the dataset.
+The models consist of: Linear Regression, Gradient Boosting, Random Forest, Lasso Regression, Ridge Regression, K Nearest Neighbors, and SVM.
+The models were fit and tested.
+Each model was tested twice, once for Violent Crimes and Non Violent Crimes.
+The scores were compared to see which model did the best.